arxinc/arx-rtos/arx_getting_started.md

 This script:

-* This script automatically launches QEMU and loads the ARX RTOS binary.
+* Automatically launches QEMU and loads the ARX RTOS binary.
 * Run qemu.bat with correct parameters(see the uses note inside qemu.bat)
 * Loads the ARX binary automatically